directus/directus/.changeset/dull-kings-marry.md

 '@directus/api': patch
 ---

-added sort number when creating fields
+Implemented sort number for fields in collections on creation to ensure order is always retained